source4societyorg/SCEPTER-utility-lib/README.md

 ### standardCallback

 Use this to split the results of a standard callback into two separate function calls.
 The first argument is the error object, the second is the success (data) object.
 If the error object is not empty, then the error callback is called with the error data, otherwise the success callback is called with the success data

+## either

+Use this function to disjoin (||) two values

+## and

+Use this function to conjoin (&&) two values

+## ssEither

+Use this function to disjoin (||) two values, but the second argument should be a function that will be executed if the first is not true or undefined

+## ss

+Use this function to conjoin (&&) two values, but the second argument should be a function that will be executed if the first is not true or undefined